zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: SyncedRigidbody

 ### EXPERIMENTAL_LeanTowardsWindSailDirection
 - Description: Toggles a lean while sailing with wind power.
 Cosmetic only and does not work in multiplayer yet.
-Warning for those with motion sickness..
+Warning for those with motion sickness, this will increase your symptoms.
+Prepare your dramamine!
 - Default Value: False

 ### EXPERIMENTAL_LeanTowardsWindSailDirectionMaxAngle
 - Description: Set the max lean angle when wind is hitting sides directly
-- Default Value: 15
+- Default Value: 10

 ### turningPowerNoRudder
 - Description: Set the base turning power of the steering wheel